The Fascinating History of Data Visualization: From Basic Maps to BI

 Those dots showed that most cases were traceable to a Broad Street pump.
 The ensuing investigation proved that cholera cases had a link with the Broad Street pump.
 The map used by Snow also works for the presentation style.

 The popularity of statistical graphics went through the roof by the mid-20th century.
 However, the widespread use also gave birth to the use of statistics for exploitation.
 For this reason, in 1955, Darrel Huff, an American writer, had to write a book, How to Lie with Statistics, to highlight the abuse.
+It sheds light on how a visual representation of data could be distorted to mislead audiences.
+His work remains relevant today, as the advancement of data continues to influence how information is presented and perceived.

 He also published another book called Semiology of Graphics a decade later, but this time around, by French theorist Jacques Bertin.
 It was a statistical mapping that drew the attention of Bertin.
 According to his observation, data views involved three chart types of marks: lines, points, and areas.